-We are the corporate headquarters for Goodwill and we work with an autonomous member network.
+GII is the network headquarters for Goodwill and we work to support an autonomous member network.
 Our member Goodwills strive to identify the needs of the community and the demand of local industry for employment.
 Based on the needs of the community, each local Goodwill designs programs and services that give Goodwill graduates the skills they need to find work right where they live.

 What happens to donated items that aren’t sold at Goodwill stores?

-Our goal is to try to generate money to fund Goodwill programs from every item that is donated.
+Our goal is to help fund Goodwill programs from every item that is donated.
 So in most cases, we’ll do what we can to get items in salable shape.

 As for items that can’t be sold in our stores, we’ve found other creative uses for them.
 For instance, some member Goodwills recycle old clothing scraps into industrial wipes (cleaning cloths) for industrial buyers.
 Other items that are too damaged for retail sales are sold to salvage brokers.

-If I shop at a Goodwill store, will I be depriving disadvantaged people of stuff they need?
+If I shop at a Goodwill store, will I be depriving other people of stuff they need?

-No. Goodwill serves disadvantaged people by educating, training and placing them into jobs.
+No. Goodwill serves individuals by educating, training and placing them into jobs.
 By becoming gainfully employed, these individuals gain resources to buy the things they need.
 Many disadvantaged people who are in training or are employed by Goodwill Industries are offered vouchers or discounts at Goodwill retail stores.